 Here at OSCA, we are committed to providing an environment that is as safe and inclusive as possible.
 We are continuing with our existing health and safety measures because:

-- OSCA serves many seniors, people with disabilities and those under five years old who cannot be vaccinated, all of whom are vulnerable populations.
+- OSCA serves many seniors, people with disabilities and young children, all of whom are vulnerable populations.

 - Most of OSCA’s current programming is indoors where the risk of transmission is still high.